Transylvanian Saxons: Population: settlement and evolution

 The first wave of settlement continued well until the end of the 13th century.
-Although the colonists came mostly from the western Holy Roman Empire and generally spoke Franconian dialectal varieties, they came to be collectively referred to as 'Saxons' because of Germans working for the royal Hungarian chancellery.
+Although the colonists came mostly from the western Holy Roman Empire, they came to be collectively referred to as 'Saxons' because of Germans working for the royal Hungarian chancellery.

-Gradually, the type of medieval German once spoken by these settlers, craftsmen, guardsmen, miners, and various other workers became locally known as Såksesch (i.e. Transylvanian Saxon; in its longest form Siweberjesch-Såksesch) and remains, still to this day, very closely related to Luxembourgish with which it shares many lexical similarities.
+Gradually, the type of medieval German once spoken by these settlers, craftsmen, guardsmen, miners, and various other workers became locally known as Såksesch (i.e. "Saxon"; more fully Siweberjesch-Såksesch "Transylvanian Saxon") and remains, still to this day, very closely related to Luxembourgish or Ripuarian with which it shares many lexical similarities.

 The Transylvanian Saxon population has been steadily decreasing since World War II as they started leaving the territory of present-day Romania en masse during and after World War II, relocating initially to Austria, then predominantly to southern Germany (especially in Bavaria).

 The process of emigration continued during communist rule in Romania.
 After the collapse of the Ceaușescu regime in 1989 and the fall of the East German communist government, many of them continued to emigrate to unified Germany.
 As a result, today only approximately 12,000 Saxons remain in Romania.

 Nowadays, the vast majority of Transylvanian Saxons live in either Germany or Austria.
 Nonetheless, a sizable Transylvanian Saxon population also resides today in North America, most notably in the United States (specifically in Idaho, Ohio, and Colorado as well as in Canada, southern Ontario more precisely).

-On the history of the Transylvanian Saxons, it is very important to note what former federal German president and professor doctor Theodor Heuss (FDP) stated, namely: "...their history is a piece of German history as a whole...".
+On the history of the Transylvanian Saxons, former federal German president and professor doctor Theodor Heuss (FDP) stated the following: "...their history is a piece of German history as a whole...".